kcg2015/fiber_cuts_prediction/README.md

 ### SVM

-We use Scikit-learn library 'SVC()' for SVM classification.
+We use Scikit-learn library `SVC()` for SVM classification.
 In particular, we use RBF kernel.
 In the training, we focus on tuning two hyperparameters C and gamma

 |Bias       | large              |small         |
 |---        |---                |---            |